-Figure 4.3 Fleet Usage per Hour in March 2020: 8 sites/118 ports
+Figure 4.3 Fleet Usage per Hour in June 2020: 8 sites/118 ports

-During the month of March 2020, charging ports at Multi-Unit Dwellings were used primarily during nights on weekdays with average peak usage occurring at 8pm on weekdays.
+During the month of June 2020, charging ports at Multi-Unit Dwellings were used primarily during nights on weekdays with average peak usage occurring at 12am on weekends.
+While still impacted by COVID-19, Multi-Unit Dwellings appear to be less impacted than the other market segments.

-Figure 4.4 Multi-Unit Dwelling Usage per Hour in March 2020: 3 sites/35 ports
+Figure 4.4 Multi-Unit Dwelling Usage per Hour in June 2020: 3 sites/35 ports

 Growth in the number of participating sites and charging ports in Charge Ready and corresponding electricity consumption has been fairly consistent in all segments.
 This growth represents significant environmental benefits and progress toward meeting the state of California's GHG reduction goals.
-The drop in kWh usage in March is most likely attributed to COVID-19 resulting in lower overall utilization in all segments.
+Since March 2020, however, electricity consumption has been substantially lower due to impacts of COVID-19.